Scheduled MonumentsEnglandEarly medieval settlement, palace, church and Bronze Age ring ditches 340m east of Cowage Farm

 What is Early medieval settlement, palace, church and Bronze Age ring ditches 340m east of Cowage Farm?

-Early medieval settlement, palace, church and Bronze Age ring ditches 340m east of Cowage Farm is a complex archaeological site in Wiltshire comprising remains of multiple periods of occupation and use.
+Early medieval settlement, palace, church and Bronze Age ring ditches 340m east of Cowage Farm is a complex archaeological monument of multi-period significance located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018389.

 Who is responsible for protecting Early medieval settlement, palace, church and Bronze Age ring ditches 340m east of Cowage Farm?